grifferz/curtailing/README.md

 In rough order of how I'd like to approach things, but things might get juggled about.

+- [ ] Work out how to add tests to this thing
 - [ ] Persist DB to disk
 - [ ] Think about DB schema migrations for when the schema inevitably has to change.
 Maybe also for defining the initial data.
 - [ ] Add authentication for a single user; only authenticated users should be able to add links